thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 }
 ```

-Because callback functions are not executed immediately, they'll output the final value of `i` multiple times.
+Because these callback functions are not executed immediately, they'll output the final value of `i` multiple times.
 To maintain each value of `i`, the `for` loop's body can be wrapped in an IIFE.

 ```javascript
 var arr = [];